 In the first quarter of 2023, we announced the planned entrance into South Carolina with the development of a new landfill gas-to-RNG facility.
 The planned project is expected to contribute approximately 900 MMBtu per day of production capacity upon commissioning.
-We expect to incur capital expenditures beginning in the second quarter of 2023 and expect the project to be complete and become commercially operational in 2025.
+We continue to design and plan for the development and location of the facility as we continue to incur capital expenditures.
+We are currently reviewing various alternatives related to interconnection opportunities as part of our considerations for offtake options with the understanding those alternatives may differ from initial development project assumptions.
+We expect the project to be complete and become commercially operational in 2025.